School of Nursing

 Corequisite(s): FNP 676.

 To progress to this course, all previous coursework counting towards the graduate or doctoral nursing degree must be completed with a grade of "B" or better.
 The purpose of this course is to refine management strategies and best practice models in the delivery of high quality care to pediatric, adult, obstetric, and geriatric populations.
 The focus of this course is to evaluate progress toward achievement of professional competencies.
-The emphasis is on incorporation of evidence and concepts from previous coursework and clinical practice to improve the health status of pediatric, adult, obstetric, and geriatric populations.
+The emphasis is on the incorporation of evidence and concepts from previous coursework and clinical practice to improve the health status of pediatric, adult, obstetric, and geriatric populations.
 If one or both of the corequisite courses is not passed, the student must retake all corequisite courses together.
 Offered spring term only.
-(210 clinical hours)
+(250 practicum hours)

 FNP 796 FNP Project Planning and Development (3)